What Is the AWS SDK for iOS?

 Amazon Polly is a service that turns text into lifelike speech, making it easy to develop mobile applications that use high-quality speech to increase engagement and accessibility.
 With Amazon Polly you can quickly build speech-enabled apps that work in multiple geographies.

-After you've set up the SDK, you can start using Amazon Polly by following the instructions at Add Text to Speech Capability to your iOS App with Amazon Polly.
+After you've set up the SDK, you can start using Amazon Polly by following the instructions at Amazon Polly: Text to Speech Conversion.

 Using Amazon Pinpoint, you can create push notification campaigns that provide your users with timely, relevant, personalized information to encourage them to keep using your mobile app.
 You can use push notification campaigns to increase app awareness, downloads, and launches; build customer loyalty; and ultimately boost your mobile revenues.